nathanmentley/RemoteCongress/README.md

       "opinion": true
     }

-That shows a bill was submitted with the title: "title", and the content: "content".
-After submission that vote was fetched from the platform and was verified.

-Then then a yes vote was cast on the bill with a message of "message".
-After that vote was cast it was fetched from the platform and was verified.

 ### Data Seeder

 There is a data seeder tool that can be used to load real senate voting data from the second session of the 116th congress.